dinhquochan/phpstorm-light-lite-theme/README.md

+This colorscheme is custom by me.
+This is [a original colorscheme](https://github.com/brendt/phpstorm-light-lite-theme).

 # A minimalistic light colour scheme for PhpStorm

 If you need convincing of a light colour scheme, I'd like to direct you to [a post](*https://stitcher.io/blog/a-programmers-cognitive-load) on the topic.